How to Create Epic Product Descriptions: From Keyword to Sales-Boosting Text

 AX Semantics Personalized Commerce designs, tests and optimizes the best product page to convert each individual customer - automated and scalable.

 An example of successful product description personalization is Metav Werkzeuge GmbH.
 The company was able to increase conversions by 57 percent in its online stores after just one month, and the engagement rate rose by 29 percent.
-You can read about how Metav achieved this here
+Read about how Metav achieved this in our case study here.

-For more information on the topic, download our whitepaper here!
-Download Whitepaper!
+For more information on the topic, download our white paper: Download White Paper!